scoskey/m287/index.md

-# Math 287, Fall 2020
+# Math 287, Fall 2022

 ## Course information

-Meeting times: M,W from 1:30&ndash;2:40pm
+Meeting times: M,W from 12:00&ndash;1:15pm
-Textbook: Edward Scheinerman, *Mathematics: a discrete introduction*, 3rd edition (recommended)
+Textbook: Materials from several sources will be provided
 Homework: [View homework](homework)
 Contact: `scoskey@boisestate.edu`
 Office hours: TBA

 ## Course description

-The course title is 'Mathematical proofs and methods' and the catalog statement reads:

-> An introduction to formal mathematical language, mathematical experimentation, mathematical proofs, mathematical communication, and technologies supporting the above.
-Core content includes sets and functions, elementary number theory and induction, and distances and topology on the real line.
-Additional content drawn from logic, combinatorics and probability, graph theory, and modular arithmetic.

-Math 287 is a successor to Math 187/189 and we will build on what you have learned there.
-The course is intended to support you in your transition to upper division, proof-based mathematics courses.
-I hope to help you hone your investigative powers, refine your ability to prove statements, and improve your mathematical writing style.
+Math 287 'Mathematical proofs and methods' builds on what you learned in Math 189 (or equivalent).
+The course is intended to support you in your transition to upper division courses by strengthening your investigative powers, refining your ability to prove statements, and improving your mathematical writing style.

+The content of the course will include sets and functions, elementary number theory and induction, combinatorics, and distances and topology on the real number line.

 ### Anticipated learning outcomes